mariusschulz/programming-music/README.md

 A collective list of good music to listen to while programming.

-Do you know of any good albums or playlists?
+Do you know of any good albums, songs, playlists, or soundtracks ?
 [Please contribute!](https://github.com/mariusschulz/programming-music/blob/master/CONTRIBUTING.md)

 ## Index